Yeast Allergy Diet: Understanding Triggers and Eating Safely

 What is a Yeast Allergy (Hypersensitivity)?

-Food safety should always be a priority, but following food safety guidelines for allergies is essential.
+Food safety should always be a priority, but following guidelines for food allergies is essential.
 This can be extra tricky when navigating less common allergens, such as a yeast allergy.
 We’re here to help you understand the ins and outs of managing your allergy.

 What is a Yeast Allergy vs. Hypersensitivity?